Split city could be called the most festive city of Croatia.

 Address Wine & cheese bar Paradox ulica bana Josipa Jelačića 3, Split

-The karting center is located in the largest shopping centre of Split — City center ONE — in the garage.
+The Karting Arena Split is located in one of the largest shopping centre of Split — City center ONE — in the garage.

 Phone of carting center Arena Split +385 21 645522